asce-web/bridge-designer/src/app/features/fly-thru/README.md

   - Computed models are produced by services.
 - **Rendering.** Logic for rendering models, including interaction with OpenGL.
   - **Meshes.** Converting model data into triangle meshes understood by WebGL shaders.
 There are three categories.
-    These are a little blurry due to the option of using either instancing or uniforms for model transformations.
+    These are a little blurry due to the option of using either uniforms or instancing for model transformations.
 With the former, only uniforms need per-frame updates.
 The mesh is fully static.
 With the latter, the mesh is static except that instance transformations are updated once per frame.
     - **Static.** Created and pushed to the GPA the first time a test animation starts.
 They don't change.
 Examples:
       Truck, river, sky box.
-    - **Per-design conditions.** Created and pushed to the GPA every time the design conditions for the bridge change.
+    - **Per-design conditions.** Created and pushed to the GPU every time the design conditions for the bridge change.
       Examples: terrain including utility line, abutments and pier.
-    - **Per frame.** Created and pushed (at least partially) to the GPA for every frame.
+    - **Per frame.** Created and pushed (at least partially) to the GPU for every frame.
 The sole example is the bridge structure.
 The approach here is to use a canonical cube model of a member with a 4x4 model transform matrix per instance to size and position them.
 Only these need per-frame updates.
 The cube is pushed only once.
   - **Projections.** Model, view, and projection transformations that orient objects in the scene and the scene for viewing, then map it to the pane.
-  - **Uniforms.** Management of WebGL uniform (global) data blocks, which are communicate to shaders.
+  - **Uniforms.** Management of WebGL uniform (global) data blocks available to shaders.
 - **Shaders.** GLSL vertex and fragment manipulators.

 ## Coordinate systems